 Insurance requirements for Virginia general contractors

-In addition to obtaining the proper licensing for your business, you need to have the insurance policies in place to protect your business.
+In addition to obtaining the proper licensing for your business, you need to have business insurance in Virginia in place to protect your small business.
+General contractors often consider the following types of insurance:

 General Liability insurance for Virginia contractors